AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 ### Create a data element for page name

 1. In the Launch UI, on the top right corner of your `Luma Platform Tutorial` property, open the **[!UICONTROL Select a Working Library]** dropdown and select your `Luma Platform Tutorial` library.
-This is going to make it easier to publish additional updates to our library
+This is going to make it easier to publish additional updates to our library.
 1. Now go to **[!UICONTROL Data Elements]** in the left navigation
 1. Click the **[!UICONTROL Create New Data Element]** button